rcl-ssl/docs/workloads/vm-keyvault-gateway.md

 - Learn about : [TLS Termination with Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/ssl-overview)
 - Learn about : [Virtual Machines with Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/quick-create-portal)
-- After creating and installing the SSL/TLS certificate in Azure Key Vault using the RCL portal, follow the instructions in the link below to configure TLS termination with the Key Vault certificate and Application Gateway V2 :
+- After creating and installing the SSL/TLS certificate in Azure Key Vault using the RCL SSL portal, follow the instructions in the link below to configure TLS termination with the Key Vault certificate and Application Gateway V2 :

 - [Configure TLS termination with Key Vault certificates and Application Gateway V2](https://docs.microsoft.com/en-us/azure/application-gateway/configure-key-vault-portal)